-- > The scientific names of any two organisms are not similar. - The name or abbreviated name of the scientist who first publishes the scientific name may be written after the species name along with the year of publication.
-For example Lion-Felis leo Linn., 1758 or Felis leo L., 1758 - If the species name is framed after any person's name the name of the species shall end with i, ii or ae. - For example, a new species of a grounddwelling lizard (Cyrtodactylus) has been discovered and named after Scientist Varad Giri, Cyrtodactylus varadgirii.
+- > The specific name (species) should be in lowercase. - > The scientific names of any two organisms are not similar. - The name or abbreviated name of the scientist who first publishes the scientific name may be written after the species name along with the year of publication.
+For example Lion-Felis leo Linn., 1758 or Felis leo L., 1758. - If the species name is framed after any person's name the name of the species shall end with i, ii or ae. - For example, a new species of a grounddwelling lizard (Cyrtodactylus) has been discovered and named after Scientist Varad Giri, Cyrtodactylus varadgirii.